groove-x/mqtt_bridge/README.md

 See `mqtt_bridge.mqtt_client` for detail.

+### mqtt private path

+If `mqtt/private_path` parameter is set, leading `~/` in MQTT topic path will be replaced by this value.
+For example, if `mqtt/pivate_path` is set as "device/001", MQTT path "~/value" will be converted to "device/001/value".

 ### selializer and deselializer

 `mqtt_bridge` uses `json` as a selializer in default.
 But you can also configure other selializers.
 For example, if you want to use messagepack for selialization, add following configuration.